Yanbang Wang

 Research Interest

-I research machine learning algorithms in large-scale social and information systems, as well as their broader societal implications.
+I research machine learning and graph mining algorithms in large-scale social and information systems, as well as their broader societal implications.

 News